Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/16_74HC595_&_7-Segment_Display.rst

 ##############################################################################
-Chapter 74HC595 & 7-Segment Display.
+Chapter 74HC595 & 7-Segment Display
 ##############################################################################

 In this chapter, we will introduce the 7-Segment Display.

-Project 16.1 7-Segment Display.
+Project 7-Segment Display.
 **************************************

 We will use 74HC595 to control 7-segment display and make it display hexadecimal character "0-F".